Sillybutts/SLAB/README.md

 # PRINT AT YOUR OWN RISK.
 SOURCE YOUR OWN HARDWARE.

 - Changelog: 6-17-22: Updated the Turnaround to better support the barrel
+- Changelog: 6-19-22: Updated the Rail and Handguard wPicatinny to have nicer picatinny.
+Requires supports.

 <img src="GHimages/SLAB%203%20v84%201.png" width="500">
 <img src="GHimages/SLAB%203%20v84%203.png" width="500">